World Deadlift Record – Introduction

 In contrast to sports like baseball, football, and basketball, you do not need a team to reap the remarkable benefits of deadlifts.

-Moreover, you do not even need to enter a powerlifting competition, deadlift world championship, or even a commercial gym!
+Moreover, you do not need to enter a powerlifting competition, deadlift world championship, or commercial gym!

 You only need a simple home gym deadlift studio, and with a minimum amount of equipment, you can start learning how to deadlift.